 Why does a deadly, addictive product that is supposed to be for adults look and smell like candy?

 Chocolate, caramel, cinnamon apple… These are just a few of the thousands of sweet and fruity flavors available in tobacco products.
 The FDA banned the sale of flavored cigarettes (other than menthol) in 2009.
-But flavored e-cigarettes, e-liquids, cigars, hookah, and chewing tobacco continue to be sold.
+But flavored e-cigarettes, e-liquids, cigars, hookah, and chewing tobacco continued to be sold.
 These products use kid-friendly flavors, colorful packaging, and low prices to entice young people.
 The sweet flavors mask the harshness of the nicotine and keep kids coming back until they become addicted.

 Lifelong addiction often starts out sweet.